amaanthekhan/PnL_D2C_dashboard/README.md

 # PnL_D2C_dashboard
-A simple interactive P&amp;L dashboard that calculates Profit or Loss on various metrics and then showcases them onto a  dashboard.
+A simple interactive P&L dashboard for D2C businesses that calculates Profit or Loss on various metrics and then showcases them on a dashboard.